ut-proj/music/codebeam-america-2021/demos/hhgg/speaker-notes.md

 ## Intro

-Let's explore how to arrive at a finished piece like that from a collection of rather odd chords.
+Let's explore how to arrive at a finished piece like that from an admitedly odd collection of chords.

 While undertone and Extempore are starting up, here are the simplified chords for our starting tune, LFE's unofficial theme song, and here's some brief analysis of the modes ... and durations.

-Okay, undertone is ready to go. let's load up our files ...
+Okay, undertone is ready to go.
+Let's start our custom REPL and load up our files ...

 And set up the MIDI output ...

-Paste the code for our Markov chains for the starting chord transitions and the initial volume.
+Paste the code for our Markov chains for the initial chord transitions and volume.

 ## 1st Step

 Here we've defined a very simply chord-builder that merely wraps Extempore's own chord-building function.
+We'll be adding this shortly.

-Here's our starting `progression` function, the foundation of our piece.
-It's responsible for playing notes and getting the inputs for the next iteration: this includes getting the next chord to use, the next duration of play, and how loudly it should be played.
+This is our starting `progression` function, the foundation of our piece.
+It's responsible for playing notes and preparing the inputs for the next iteration: this includes getting the next chord to use, the next duration of play, and how loudly it should be played.

 Let's start the progression.